I love food, wine, and the occasional adult liquid refresher. Here are some some recipes I highly recommend.

 1 large can of V8 Juice

-Another great recipe from my mother - trust me, this fried rice is just as good, if not better, than what you will get in most
+Another great recipe from my mother - trust me, this fried rice is better than what you will get in most Chinese

 1 14 oz. box of white rice